-All patients should have baseline physical observations, ECG and bloods, including those recommended in the Trust Psychotropic Drug Monitoring guidelines if starting drug treatment.
+All patients should have baseline physical observations, ECG and bloods.
 Patients should be reviewed by the multi-disciplinary team regularly.
-On-going physical monitoring is dependent on weight (using a red, amber, green zone system - red being the patients at lowest weight) and any prescribed medication.
-Each zone has a different protocol regarding blood testing, BP, pulse, temperature monitoring.
-Regular psychiatric review should be considered (at least annually).

-Which drug(s) should be prescribed and at what dose?
+On-going physical monitoring is dependent on weight (using a red, amber, green zone system - red being the patients at lowest weight).
+Each zone has a different protocol with regard to blood testing, BP, pulse, temperature monitoring.
+Regular psychiatric review should be considered (at least annually) Which drug(s) should be prescribed and at what dose?